Recent Changes - Search:

 • carnuba a natural wax, harder than beeswax.

 • encaustic mixes These are slightly harder.
-They contain Damar Resin.
+They contain Damar Resin and traditionally beeswax.

 • Natural resins